EveryInc/apply-head-of-social/README.md

 2. **LinkedIn** (or equivalent)
 3. **One skill, workflow, or example** of something you've built that shows you'd be great for this role

-Use whatever agent or tool you want — Claude Code, Codex, OpenClaw, Cursor, or just do it yourself.
+Use whatever agent or tool you want.

 ## Why This Way